ethereum/go-ethereum/docs/_getting-started/index.md

 ```shell
 geth attach http://127.0.0.1:8545
 ```
-This will open the Geth javascript console and give you the result below.
+This will open the Geth javascript console as shown below.

 ```terminal
 Welcome to the Geth JavaScript console!